Top 10 IoT Security Risks and How to avoid them?

 - Insufficient Network segmentation: IoT devices often share networks with other devices or are exposed to unnecessary network services, such as open ports, which can allow an attack on one device to affect others.

-- Misconfiguration and compatibility issues: Compatibility and interoperability issues between IoT devices and telecom networks can create various threats, ranging from compromised data to the insertion of malware into the IoT supply chain.
+- Misconfiguration and compatibility issues: Compatibility and interoperability issues between IoT devices and telecom networks can create various threats, ranging from compromised data to malware insertion into the IoT supply chain.

 - IoT ransomware and botnet attacks: The large attack surface of the IoT makes it attractive for attackers to leverage botnets for reconnaissance, system disruption, or data exfiltration.
 Successful exfiltration can lead to ransom demands for data or system access.